Chuck Bednarik: College

-Bednarik subsequently attended the University of Pennsylvania in Philadelphia, where he was a 60-minute man, excelling as both center and linebacker, and sometimes as a punter.
-He was a three-time All-American and was voted entry into the College Football Hall of Fame along with two of his teammates on the 1947 Penn team, George Savitsky and tailback Tony Minisi, and his coach, George Munger.
-At Penn, Bednarik was third in Heisman Trophy voting in 1948 and won the Maxwell Award that year.
-In 1969, he was voted by a panel of sportswriters, coaches and hall of fame players as "The Greatest Center of All-Time."
+Following World War II, in 1945, Bednarik entered the University of Pennsylvania in Philadelphia at 20 years old, where he was a 60-minute man, excelling as both center and linebacker, and sometimes as a punter for the Penn Quakers Football team.
+He married Emma Margetich in 1948.
+They first met at the Croatian Hall in Bethlehem.

+At Penn, Bednarik was a two-time Consensus All-American in 1947 and 1948.
+Along with two of his teammates on the 1947 Penn team, George Savitsky (1991) and tailback Tony "Skip" Minisi (1985), and his coach, George Munger (1976), Bednarik was voted entry into the College Football Hall of Fame (1969).
+In 1948, Bednarik placed third in Heisman Trophy voting and won the Maxwell Award for outstanding college player that year.
+He was seventh-place for the Heisman in 1947 and second-team All-America in 1946.
+In 1969, he also was voted by a panel of sportswriters, coaches, and College Football Hall of Fame players as "the greatest center of all-time."